GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 mvn spring-boot:run
 ```

 Observe that your app has started successfully by pointing your browser to `localhost:8080`.
 You should be able to send messages using the form there.
 At this point, Spring will have automatically created the Cloud Pub/Sub topic that you have specified in `application.properties` to publish your message to.
-You can view Publish Message Request Count and Publish Message Operation Count in the topic details in [Cloud Console] to verify that publishing to Cloud Pub/Sub is successful.
+You can view Publish Message Request Count and Publish Message Operation Count in the topic details in [Cloud Console for Pub/Sub Topic] to verify that publishing to Cloud Pub/Sub is successful.

 ## Start a Cloud Dataflow Job to Deduplicate Pub/Sub Messages

 As a middle process that takes data from a Cloud Pub/Sub topic and publishes processed data to another Cloud Pub/Sub topic, Cloud Dataflow achieves exactly once stream processing by asking the input stream for an `idAttribute`.
-Using the user-defined key name as the unique record identifier name, Cloud Dataflow avoid processing messages of the same key multiple times.
+Using the user-defined key name as the unique record identifier name, Cloud Dataflow avoids processing messages of the same key multiple times.

 [embedmd]:# (pubsubio-dedup/src/main/java/com/google/example/DedupPubSub.java java /  pipeline\n.*1\)./ /;/)
 ```java